 Fundamentals of Business is designed for students who have an interest in exploring 21st-century business operation.
 The goals of this course are to introduce students to the different internal and external elements of a business and the context in which a business operates.
 Fundamentals of Business explores common elements and characteristics of business such as marketing, accounting, economics, management, technology, and ethics.
 Topics are grouped in occupational clusters to assist students in choosing pathways of interest for college and/or a career.MARKETING 15 Credits, Grades 9 - 12

 This course enables students to acquire broad understandings in marketing so that they are able to transfer their skill and knowledge between and among industries.
 Specific content includes: economics, distribution, pricing strategies, selling, promotion, internet-based business, and career planning.
 A co-curricular aspect of the program is DECA, a national organization for marketing students.
 By participating in DECA students develop self-esteem, character leadership and communication skills.SPORTS & ENTERTAINMENT MARKETING2.5 Credits, Grades 10 - 12

 Sports and Entertainment Marketing is a course that is designed for students interested in sports, entertainment and event marketing.
-Emphasis is placed on the following principles as they apply to the industry: branding, licensing and naming rights; business foundations; concessions and on-site merchandising; economic foundations; promotion; safety and security; and human relations.WEB & MEDIA DESIGN5 Credits, Grades 9 - 12
+Emphasis is placed on the following principles as they apply to the industry: branding, licensing and naming rights; business foundations; concessions and on-site merchandising; economic foundations; promotion; safety and security; and human relations.WORK-BASED LEARNING5 - 15 Credits, Grade 12 (Full Year)

 This full-year course will provide valuable information, explore ideas, and develop skills and competencies to succeed in the world of work.
 Students gain hands-on experience through a work-study externship.
 Simulations, projects and teamwork activities provide many opportunities for learning.
 Class discussions will revolve around work experiences and marketing experiences.